 The information in this article is the intellectual property of xMatters and is intended only for use with xMatters products by xMatters customers and their employees.
 Further, this intellectual property is proprietary and must not be reused or resold.

-xMatters for ServiceNow is a direct, cloud-to-cloud integration, leveraging the communication plan technology within xMatters On-Demand to become the voice and interface of an automation engine.
+xMatters for ServiceNow is a direct, cloud-to-cloud integration, leveraging an xMatters workflow to become the voice and interface of an automation engine.
 When ServiceNow detects something that requires attention, xMatters places phone calls, send emails or notifies your mobile app.

 Flow Designer - our drag-and-drop, visual workflow builder - includes steps to easily add ServiceNow to your incident management workflow.
-You can find help on using the ServiceNow steps in the xMatters On-Demand help.
+You don't need to do any of the setup below if you simply want to use these in your flows; all you need to get started is an endpoint that targets your ServiceNow instance.

-The integration consists of a pre-configured communication plan and the xMatters application within ServiceNow, which includes the following components:
+The integration consists of a pre-configured workflow and the xMatters application within ServiceNow, which includes the following components:

-- The synchronization component, which synchronizes users, groups and group members to xMatters.
+- Synchronization: synchronizes ServiceNow users, groups, and group members to xMatters.

 See The Resolve response and the "Incident Management Best Practice" plug-in for important information on using the Resolve response with new data policies in the plug-in.